CosmWasm/docs-deprecated/ecosystem/02-testnets/01-build-requirements.md

 Node executable may vary between networks, and [Option 1](#option-1-preferred-build-static-binary-using-docker-linux-only) might become obsolete.
-Network details, configuration and informations can be found on [CosmWasm/testnets](https://github.com/CosmWasm/testnets).
-Please head over to the repo and explore before starting setting up a node.
+Network details, configuration and information can be found on [CosmWasm/testnets](https://github.com/CosmWasm/testnets).
+Please head over to the repo and explore before starting to setup up a node.

 ## Simplest {#simplest}